lucasbrito92/chinese-postman-problem/README.md

 # chinese-postman-problem

-Chinese Postman Problem solved using Fleury Algorithm, Djisktra and Linear Programming (using pulp) to solve matching and discover routes.
+Chinese Postman Problem solved using Fleury Algorithm, Djisktra and Linear Programming (using pulp) for matching and discover routes.